Linuman/DockerComposeLabs/Labs/003-Structure/README.md

 | `volumes`     | Defines volumes used for persistent data storage.                           |
 | `x-<feature_name>` | Custom extension fields for reusable configurations. |

+---

 ## Feature Details

 ### `version`

-- **Purpose:** Specifies the Compose file format version.
+- **Purpose:** Specifies the `Docker Compose` file format version.
 Each version has specific features and rules.
 It's recommended to use recent 3.x versions.
 - **Example:**

     ```yaml